lecaros/StackMob_Android/README.md

 This is the Official Stackmob Android SDK.
 This SDK builds on top of [the StackMob Java Client SDK](https://github.com/stackmob/stackmob-java-client-sdk) to provide various convenience components for Android apps.

 # Getting Started - New App
-Getting started on a new Android App is as simple as opening both the SDK project and Demo project in Eclipse.
-Once you've done that, do your work in the demo app.
+Getting started on a new Android App is as simple as opening both the SDK and Demo projects in Eclipse, and doing your work in the Demo project.

 # Getting Started - Existing App
 If you already have an app, follow these instructions to add the StackMob SDK to it.